Papyrvs/stock-bot/README.md

 ## Degiro API
-⚠️ DeGiro could change their API at any moment, if something is not working, please open an issue.
+⚠️ Degiro could change their API at any moment, if something is not working, please open an issue.

 *NOTE: THIS API IS **UNOFFICIAL***